gatsbyjs/gatsby/packages/gatsby-plugin-image/README.md

 For the second scenario, you want to create multiple sizes of thumbnails for devices with widths stretching from smartphone to wide desktop monitors.

-To decide between the two, ask yourself: "do I know the exact size this image will be?"
+To decide between the two, ask yourself: "do I know what the exact size of this image will be?"
 If yes, it's the first type.
 If no and its width and/or height need to vary depending on the size of the screen, then it's the second type.